NexPlayer/Android-SDK/vast.md

 Sole constructor for NexIMAWrapper.

-After constructing a NexIMAWrapper object, youmustcall NexIMAWrapper.setContentPlayer before you can call any other methods
+After constructing a NexIMAWrapper object, you must call NexIMAWrapper.setContentPlayer before you can call any other methods

 **Parameters**